Personal Assistant Resume Sample and Skills List

 Which software you’ll have to handle might vary, but will likely include word processing, spreadsheets, databases, calendars, desktop publishing, and PowerPoint, or something equivalent.
 Being able to provide at least minimal tech support is a plus.
 You may have to evaluate several different programs and apps to choose for yourself which provides the best tools to accomplish your manager’s objectives.
 Always, your job is to make your manager’s job easier and simpler, and that might require a lot of behind-the-scenes problem-solving.

 Tact and Discretion

 As a personal assistant, you will frequently be exposed to sensitive material, from trade secrets to highly personal information that you will need to keep confidential.

-A related skill is tact, the ability to react gently or not at all to information that other people might find difficult or embarrassing.
-You must, in other words, be a safe person for your manager to be vulnerable with.
+A related skill is being tactful, the ability to react gently or not at all to information that other people might find difficult or embarrassing.
+You must, in other words, be a safe person for your manager to be vulnerable around.
 After all, only you will know how much assistance they need.

 These skills are often part of the job description for a personal assistant or are skills of added value.
 Your employer may need someone who can do these tasks for her.